+Boredom, • Put new activities in your schedule.

+GD Ioneliness: Go back to activities you enjoyed before your

+Stopping substance use addiction took over.

-- Put new activities in your schedule. - Go back to activities you enjoyed before your addiction took over. - Develop new friends at 12-Step or mutual-help meetings.
+often means that activities Develop new friends at 12-Step or mutual-help

+you did for fun and the meetings.

+people with whom you did meetings.

+them must be avoided.

+Special occasions: Have a plan for answering questions about not using substances.

-Special occasions:
+occasions: using substances.